sst/guide/_chapters/give-feedback-while-logging-in.md

 date: 2017-01-18 00:00:00
 lang: en
 ref: give-feedback-while-logging-in
 description: We should give users some feedback while we are logging them in to our React.js app.
 To do so we are going to create a component that animates a Glyphicon refresh icon inside a React-Bootstrap Button component.
 We’ll do the animation while the log in call is in progress.
+We'll also add some basic error handling to our app.
 comments_id: give-feedback-while-logging-in/46
 ---